redis/docs/content/operate/oss_and_stack/stack-with-enterprise/release-notes/redisearch/redisearch-2.10-release-notes.md

 - [#4854](https://github.com/RediSearch/RediSearch/pull/4854) - Avoid expansion on stemming from numeric values (MOD-7025)

 Improvements (since 2.10.4):
-- [#4865](https://github.com/RediSearch/RediSearch/pull/4865) - Add coverage for cleaning garbage entries at indexing missing fields (MOD-7415)
+- [#4865](https://github.com/RediSearch/RediSearch/pull/4865) - Add coverage for cleaning garbage entries when indexing missing fields (MOD-7415)

 {{< note >}}
 - The version inside Redis will be 2.10.5 in semantic versioning.
 Since the version of a module in Redis is numeric, we could not add a Release Candidate flag.